See the latest updates and information regarding the COVID-19 pandemic, including

 their case and are given the same opportunity to appeal the results.

-FOR OFFICE OF STUDENT CONDUCT CASES INVOLVING SEXUAL ASSAULT AND SEXUAL MISCONDUCT,
+- BEGINNING SPRING OF 2015, FOR OFFICE OF STUDENT CONDUCT CASES INVOLVING SEXUAL ASSAULT

-THE ACCUSED STUDENT WILL HAVE THE CHOICE BETWEEN AN ADMINISTRATIVE HEARING AND AN
+AND SEXUAL MISCONDUCT, THE ACCUSED STUDENT WILL HAVE A HEARING WITH AN ADMINISTRATIVE

-MADE UP OF SOUTHEAST FACULTY, STAFF, AND/OR STUDENTS.
+HEARING PANEL.
+THE PANEL WILL BE MADE UP OF SOUTHEAST FACULTY, STAFF, AND/OR STUDENTS

 that student may file a report with the Department of Public Safety (University Police),